ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 You can subscribe to this changelog through [the RSS feed](https://docs.shadowtraffic.io/rss.xml) (external).

 ## What's new
+###  1.12.0

+Mon Dec  8 14:14:26 PST 2025

+### Changes

+- 🐛 **Fixed**: Fixes a deadlock bug that prevents shutdown when using the MotherDuck connection with a > 1 pool size.
+- ⚡ **Improved**: Adds logging to show MotherDuck connection acquisition timing.

+---

 ###  1.11.14

 Fri Dec  5 08:29:37 PST 2025